|

 have developed selection systems in the course of the studies.

-at all levels (tuition around $200 a year at Sorbonne : read
+at all levels (zero from kindergarden to high school, tuition around $400 a year at Sorbonne : read

 below) except for private schools and business schools.
 26% of